open-and-sustainable/prismaid/docs/installation-setup.md

 4. **R Package** on R-universe: Compatible with R and RStudio environments.

-5. **Julia Package** from the Github repo: For integration in Julia workflows and Jupyter notebooks.
+5. **Julia Package** from the Julia official package registry: For integration in Julia workflows and Jupyter notebooks.

 ## Toolkit Overview

 prismAId offers several specialized tools to support systematic reviews:

+1. **Screening Tool**: Filter manuscripts to identify items for exclusion
+   - Remove duplicates using exact or fuzzy matching
+   - Filter by language detection
+   - Classify and filter by article type (research, review, editorial, etc.)

-1. **Review Tool**: Process systematic literature reviews based on TOML configurations
+2. **Review Tool**: Process systematic literature reviews based on TOML configurations
    - Configure review criteria, AI model settings, and output formats
    - Extract structured information from scientific papers
    - Generate comprehensive review summaries

-2. **Download Tool**: Acquire papers for your review
+3. **Download Tool**: Acquire papers for your review
    - Download PDFs directly from Zotero collections
    - Download files from URL lists

-3. **Convert Tool**: Transform documents into analyzable text
+4. **Convert Tool**: Transform documents into analyzable text
    - Convert PDFs, DOCX, and HTML files to plain text
    - Prepare documents for AI processing